Contents

 Engaging stakeholders, business owners, and seeking federal funding are all ways a municipal government can promote the uptake of renewable energy and energy efficiency.
 Having buy-in at the leadership level promotes the financial feasibility of climate action, and this is the type of action that translates into a sustainable climate action financing strategy.

-Adaptability and resilience
+Climate adaptability and resilience

 Being able to adapt to the impacts of climate change is another important indicator of a strong climate action plan.
 Even if global emissions are drastically reduced, the Earth’s climate will continue to change: some degree of adaptation will always be necessary.
 A strong climate action plan should include measures to build resilience to climate change impacts, such as sea level rise, droughts, floods, forest fires, air pollution, water contamination, and heatwaves.

-Climate Action Plan Example: Sonoma County, CA
+Climate Action Plan Example: The City of Rockville, MD

-Engages residents and employees
+Engages residents and employees in climate action planning

 Local government employee engagement with a climate change plan is critical to achieving the plan’s goals and objectives.
 Engaged employees can contribute innovative ideas, take ownership of the plan, identify cost-saving measures, and help promote sustainable practices within the workplace, resulting in greater success and public support for the organization’s efforts.